DS4PS/cpp-524-sum-2020/schedule.md

 >
 > The study, published Monday in the journal BMJ Supportive & Palliative Care, found those who were using cannabis were less likely to report middle-of-the-night awakenings as compared to those who were not.
 No differences were found between the groups when it came to difficulties initiating sleep and waking too early.

-Is this an apples to appled comparison?
+Is this an apples to apples comparison?

 Do we believe that people who voluntarily smoke marijuana (there was no assignment to groups, it is observational) are identical to those that do not in most ways except that one behavior???